cashmusic/platform/interfaces/docs/writing/phpcore.md

 creation and modification dates which are standard and automated in the system.
 Requests to create new resources will return an id number on success.

+All core files are located in the repo at **/framework/classes/core** with requests divided by type and organized into individual plant classes at **/framework/classes/plants**.
+Most new functionality is defined at the plant level, with the core classes used to route requests, to plants, abstract database connections, etc.

+Each plant includes a routing table for requests that points to internal functions and defines the authentication context under which they're allowed.
 See below for a complete list of requests exposed by the core.